lighttransport/oclc/README.md

-# OCLC: Simple offline OpenCL compiler using OpenCL API.
+# OCLC: Simple offline OpenCL compiliation checker using OpenCL API.

-Maybe good to test each vendor's OpenCL compilation.
+Maybe good to test your OpenCL kernel code on each vendor's OpenCL compiler.

 ## Requirement